canonical/operator/README.md

 # Testing your charms

-The operator framework provides a testing harness, so that you can check your charm does the right thing when presented with different scenarios, without having to have a full deployment. `pydoc3 ops.testing` has the details, including this example:
+The operator framework provides a testing harness, so you can check your charm does the right thing in different scenarios, without having to create a full deployment. `pydoc3 ops.testing` has the details, including this
+example:

 ```python
 harness = Harness(MyCharm)